Soul Plane

 The inciting incident occurs at 10 minutes when Nashawn suffers a humiliating and traumatic accident on the airplane involving the bathroom, which becomes a viral incident.
 This catastrophe disrupts his normal life..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Nashawn makes the active decision to create NWA (Nashawn Wade Airlines), a hip-hop themed airline.
+This shows the protagonist's commitment to Nashawn makes the active decision to create NWA (Nashawn Wade Airlines), a hip-hop themed airline.
 He commits his fortune and reputation to this bold venture., moving from reaction to action.

 The Collapse moment at 65 minutes (75% through) represents the emotional nadir.
 Here, Complete systems failure threatens to crash the plane.
 Nashawn faces losing everything: his investment, the passengers' lives, his dream, and his credibility.
-The lowest point of total disaster., demonstrates the protagonist at their lowest point.
+The lowest point of total disaster., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 69 minutes initiates the final act resolution at 80% of the runtime.
 Nashawn finds new resolve, combining street-smart ingenuity with genuine leadership.
 He rallies passengers and crew, synthesizing flash with substance to solve the crisis., demonstrating the transformation achieved throughout the journey.